Current Exhibits

 Hidden Highway

-This exhibit gives the visitor a great perspective of how vast the river system is, and how many different waterways make up the Mississippi River watershed.
-This audio-visual experience allows you to select a departure city and arrival city and then you watch as the board shows you which waterways are used, the elevations above sea level and the total distance traveled.
-Most of us are not aware of many of our navigable waterways, so be prepared to learn much at this exhibit.
+This exhibit offers visitors an incredible view of the vastness of the river system and the many waterways that make up the Mississippi River watershed.
+Through the audio-visual experience, you can choose a departure and arrival city, then watch as the display shows you the routes taken, the elevations above sea level, and the total distance traveled.

-Get connected to the river with this exhibit.
-With a live video feed, for close-ups zoom in on the boats on the river.
-See what kind of vessels are moving, which are tied up, and what cargo is being moved on the river.
+With a live video feed, zoom in on the boats on the river for close-up views.
+Observe which vessels are in motion, which ones are docked, and what types of cargo are being transported.

 Music Stations